 SRNs Clicks and Impressions

-Over 99% of integrated ad networks use AppsFlyer's tracking links for clicks and impressions tracking.
+Over 99% of integrated ad networks use AppsFlyer's attribution links for clicks and impressions attribution.
 For these networks, Data Locker provides the full engagements data.

 However, Self-reporting networks (SRNs) only share the engagement data of clicks and impressions that result in an install.